imjavierpalma/imjavierpalma/README.md

 I'm Javier Palma a tech enthusiast and an [AWS Certified Cloud Practitioner](https://www.credly.com/earner/earned/badge/9b9062b3-4426-4394-a8f5-2c4041b9eef6) with core expertise in Cloud Computing.
 Additionally, I'm training to be a Cloud Engineer focusing on DevOps.

 - 🔭 I’m currently working on building my portfolio, creating projects, and trying to connect with new people.
-- 🌱 I’m currently learning AWS, Linux, Python, Docker, Terraform, GitHub Actions, and Kubernetes.
-Also, I'm preparing for my AWS DevOps Professional, Linux LPIC-1, and Terraform Associate Certifications.
+- 🌱 I’m currently preparing for my AWS DevOps Professional, Linux LPIC-1, and Terraform Associate Certifications.
-- 👯 I’m looking to collaborate with developers, designers, and artists around the world.
+- 👯 I’m looking to collaborate with developers, software engineers, designers, and artists around the world.
 - 🤔 I’m looking for help with everything about starting in the tech industry.
 - 💬 Ask me anything.
 - 📫 Reach me: [javierpalma.co](https://www.javierpalma.co)